Dr. Deborah Williamson

 Associate Professor of Voice

 DEBORAH WILLIAMSON, soprano, holds the Doctor of Musical Arts degree in Voice with a related field in Vocal Pedagogy from the University of North Texas, the Artist Diploma in Opera and the Master of Music degree in Voice from the University of Cincinnati, College/Conservatory of Music and the Bachelor of Music in Vocal Performance from Baylor University.
-Dr. Williamson is a tenured Associate Professor of Voice at Baylor University, has served as a member of the Voice faculty at The American Institute of Musical Studies in Graz, Austria during the summer months, and holds the office of Governor of the Texoma Region of the National Association of Teachers of Singing.
-She is frequently sought after as an adjudicator and master class clinician at the state and regional levels and has recently given master classes at the Ghent Conservatory of Music in Belgium and at the Texas Music Teachers Association convention in Houston, Texas.
+Dr. Williamson is a tenured Associate Professor of Voice at Baylor University and has served as a member of the Voice faculty at The American Institute of Musical Studies in Graz, Austria.
+Having completed two terms as Governor of the Texoma Region of the National Association of Teachers of Singing (NATS), Dr. Williamson now holds the office of National Student Auditions Chair with NATS.
+She is frequently sought after as an adjudicator and master class clinician at the state and regional levels and has recently given master classes at Music in the Marche in Mondavio, Italy; the Ghent Conservatory of Music in Belgium; and the Texas Music Teachers Association convention in Houston, Texas.

 Dr. Williamson has performed principal roles with The Little Orchestra Society in New York at Lincoln Center, the New York Center for Contemporary Opera, Des Moines Metro Opera, Central City Opera, Chautauqua Opera, Opera Columbus, Lyric Opera of Waco, Columbus Light Opera, Abilene Opera, The Longview Opera, The Opera Project in Dallas and in performances of the West Virginia Symphony's fully staged production of Die Fledermaus.
 She has appeared as Christine in the Kopit / Yeston Phantom of the Opera, touring major cities throughout Germany and Switzerland.
 Her performances of Monica in Menotti's The Medium, as well as the title role in Huston's The Blind Girl, were telecast on Cincinnati PBS-TV.